Jim Himes: Economics

+In November 2025, Himes was the sole Representative from Connecticut to vote in favor of a Republican resolution to condemn socialism, put forth shortly after Zohran Mamdani won the 2025 New York City Mayoral Election.
+In explaining his vote, Himes claimed that the second Trump administration was "the most socialist administration in two and a half centuries", due to Trump's initiatives to take stakes in various private companies.
+Himes was denounced by the Connecticut chapter of the Democratic Socialists of America for this vote, which they called "a distraction".

 Education

 Himes believes that early childhood education is "the most intelligent investment a nation can make in its future" and voted to double funding for Early Head Start Program.
 He stated in 2008 that No Child Left Behind "is well-intentioned because it focuses on education, but it must be reformed."
 Himes also co-authored an amendment to the Student Aid and Fiscal Responsibility Act that promoted students' financial literacy.

 Environment

-Environment America has given Himes a 100% rating.
 He believes that "By creating the right set of financial incentives and supporting a broad range of research and development, we can deliver the energy our economy requires to thrive while protecting our planet."
 He also voted for the American Clean Energy and Security Act.

 Gun issues

 Himes voted against H.R.
 627, which allowed loaded guns into national parks.
 The Brady Campaign to Prevent Gun Violence gives him a 100% lifetime score for his support of more gun regulations.
 Himes refuses to participate in moments of silence in the House chamber after mass shootings.
 He believes this honorary gesture for shooting victims is a negligence by Congress, because they could spend the time passing legislation to work on ending gun violence.